moro-, mor-, -moria

 2. A person in the second year of carrying out an endeavor.

-3. Probably by influence of folk etymology; derivation from Greek sophos "wise" plus moros "foolish, mentally dull".
+3. Perhaps by the influence of folk etymology; from Greek sophos, "wise" + moros, "foolish, mentally dull".

-2. Exhibiting great immaturity and lack of judgment: such as, "sophomoric behavior".
+1. Exhibiting great immaturity and lack of judgment: Jane's sophomoric behavior was unacceptable.

-3. Suggestive of or resembling the traditional sophomore; intellectually pretentious, overconfident, conceited, etc., but immature: "He often asks sophomoric questions."
+2. Suggestive of or resembling a traditional intellectually pretentious, overconfident, conceited, and immature person: Hank often asks sophomoric questions in his history class.

 Inter-related cross references, directly or indirectly, involving the "mind, mental" word units: anima-; anxi-; deliri-; hallucina-; menti-; noo-; nous; phreno-; psych-; thymo-2.